csesoc/constitution/CONSTITUTION.rst

 #.
 The duties of the Vice President (External) shall be:

    #.
-Supervise the external facing aspects of the society, including career and social events.
+Supervise the external facing aspects of the society, including career-related and social events.
    #.
 Sustain and build external relationships and sponsors for CSESoc.
    #.
+Oversee the planning of the society's social events.
+   #.
 Facilitate culture and team relations within the society.
+   #.
+Pass on their knowledge to their successor.
+   #.
+Assist the Co-Presidents in their duties wherever practical.
    #.
 Other relevant duties as required.

 Vice President (Internal)